“Music is a universal language, and Reggae, as a genre represents so much of what we are facing globally.” Jubba White/White Stone Productions

 Many artists grow their talent as young adults.
 Jubba White entered the world banging on kitchen pots and exercising his dynamic lungs at three years old.
 Born in the rural area of May Pen, Clarendon (Jamaica), Jubba learned to sing and play drums in church, where his mother was a foundation member and sang in the choir.

 In 1998, Jubba and some bandmates became the personal support band for Bushman, and in 1999, for Junior Kelly.
 Both were premier rising stars at the time.
-Jubba and band played an instrumental role in some of their recordings, and live shows for both artists.
+Jubba and the band played an instrumental role in some of their recordings, and live shows for both artists.
 References may be found in the notes of albums such as Signs (Bushman); Smile & Tough Life (Junior Kelly).

 The band then decided to explore living in other parts of the world (Europe) and became backing musicians for double platinum-selling, French Reggae artist, Pierpoljak.
 Jubba co-created and co-produced two of Pierpoljak albums.
-That’s when the musical partnership between Jubba and Stone found it’s roots.
+That’s when the musical partnership between Jubba and Stone found its roots.

-Between 2002 - 2003, Jubba, Stone and Winta James embarked on a new journey.
+Between 2002 - 2003, Jubba, Stone and Phillip embarked on a new journey.
 While recording and touring, they began producing their own materials.
 This became the foundation of Dubtonic Kru.
-They recorded dub instrumentals with spoken words leading to the release of singles ‘Trap’ ‘Ocean Blue’ and ‘Back to Africa in 2006.
+They recorded dub instrumentals with spoken words leading to the release of singles Trap’ ‘Ocean Blue’ and ‘Back to Africa in 2006.
 The full-length album entitled Jungle Fever was released in 2008.

 Without any doubt, Dubtonic Kru’s hard work and touring worldwide, contributed to the development of modern roots reggae while focusing on their unique blending of genres, dub, jazz, and reggae.
 They received awards and accolades, and in 2010, the album ‘‘Dub Tonic’ was released.

 Jubba’s vision to highlight talented artists with ‘Dubtonic Kru’ continued to unfold.
 Returning to Jamaica after the 2008 tour, Jubba was inspired to initiate a new public platform, “Bands Incorporated.”
 The goal was to fill the absence of self-contained bands that dwindled over the years.
-The first event sponsored by Di Kru productions was the “Born Jamaican Showcase” attracting famed artists such as Max Romeo, Nambo Robinson, Tony Greene, Bryan Art, and Dubtonic Kru.
+The first event sponsored by Di Kru productions was the “Born Jamaican Showcase” attracting famed artists such as Max Romeo and others.
 At that time, there weren’t enough bands to expand a revival of ‘band culture.’